kylephillips/wp-base-theme/readme.md

 * `cd` into the theme directory
 * Run `npm install` to install node dependencies
 * Run `gulp` to start the build process
-* Update the `acf-json` directory with server-writeable permissions.
-Custom fields are synched through json files.
+* Update the `acf-json` directory with server-writeable permissions in order to sync ACF field groups.

 #### Styles
 Styles are compiled from scss files located in `assets/scss`.
 There are 2 primary source files: